+- 2. Search Tactics

+- List and explain in detail five responsibilities of the Field Team Leader when carrying out a. a field task.

+- Explain the execution of the following search tactics using standard sized, properly b. equipped field team:

 - (1) Containment;

 - (2) Attraction;

-- (3) Survey search;
+- Survey search: (3)

 - (4) Hasty search;

 - (5) Sweep search (open grid search);

-- (6) Line search (closed grid search);
+- Line search (closed grid search); (6)

 - (7) Passive and active search methods;

 - (8) Clue finders and subject finders;

-- (9) Binary search and cutting for sign; and
+- Binary search and cutting for sign; and (9)

 - (10) Interviewing and investigation.

-- c.
-Describe in detail the actions that must be completed once the field team returns to base from a field task.
+- Describe in detail the actions that must be completed once the field team returns to base c. from a field task.

 - 3. Search Management

-- a.
-Outline standard search strategy for:
+- Outline standard search strategy for: a.

 - (1) Downed aircraft;

-- (2) Lost person, wilderness;
+- Lost person, wilderness; (2)

 - (3) Lost person, rural; and

 - (4) Lost person, urban.

+- Demonstrate the ability to accurately complete a Task Assignment Form (TAF) by completing a TAF that a team will use in the field.

+- (4)c.
+Demonstrate an understanding of the logistics of being first on scene by describing the actions that should and should not be taken.

 - 4. Rescue Operations

-- a.
-Describe how to formulate a rescue plan.
+- Describe how to formulate a rescue plan. a.

-- b.
-List and describe four major factors a team leader must consider once a subject is located.

-- c.
-Describe the manpower and equipment requirements and the team organizational structure necessary to accomplish an advanced semi-technical rescue operation.
+- List and describe four major factors a team leader must consider once a subject is located. b.
+Describe the manpower, and equipment requirements and the team organizational

+- structure necessary to accomplish an advanced semi-technical rescue operation.
+Demonstrate the ability to select and set up a helicopter landing zone, including knowledge of hazards and how these would be communicated to the pilot for the following settings (Note: showing this on paper in areas where it is not plausible to set this up in the field is acceptable) the following settings):

+- Wilderness area; (1)

+- Urban disaster area; (2)

+- Demonstrate knowledge of the hazards around the landing zone and how tothe pilot.

 - 5. Equipment

-- a.
-Describe basic team equipment, other than required personal gear, for a wilderness SAR team.
+- Other than the required personal gear, Describe basic team equipment, other than required a. personal gear, describe the basic team equipment for a wilderness SAR team.

 - b.
-Define an equipment inspection process for individual field team members before beginning a field task.
+Define and demonstrate an equipment inspection process to use for individual field team members before beginning a field task.

 - 6. Mission Performance

-- a.
-Demonstrate the ability to travel cross country on foot, in any weather conditions, navigating by map and compass, and to establish an emergency bivouac, all without compromising the assigned task.

-- b.
-Demonstrate the ability to organize and execute the six tactics listed below:

-- (1) Containment;

-- (2) Attraction;

-- (3) Survey search;

-- (4) Hasty search;

-- (5) Sweep search (open grid search);

-- (6) Line search (closed grid search).

-- c.
-Demonstrate the ability to secure a scene properly, extricate and treat a patient, and evacuate a patient using the methods most appropriate for a given situation.

-- d.
-Briefly describe pertinent local weather patterns, including the signs of arriving